vic-ma/howtodismantle.github.io/_posts/2024-01-12-Dismantle-Hubspot-API-Create-an-interactive-form-to-submit-contact-data-directly-to-Hubspot-by-using-REST-API.md

 }
 {% endhighlight %}

-For the authentification we need to submit an API token.
-To get an token, we go to the settings section of our hubspot account and create a private app.
-The token is stored for usage later when Peakboard is initiating the call.
+For authentication, we need to submit an API token.
+To get a token, we go to the settings section of our HubSpot account and create a private app.
+We store the token for later usage, when Peakboard is initiating the call.

 ![image](/assets/2024-01-12/010.png)